 The good news is that you can indulge in that comforting meal with our keto ramen recipe.
 Keep your keto diet on track by using no-carb shirataki noodles.

 Made from the root of the konjac plant, shirataki noodles contain zero net carbs making them the perfect addition to your low carb recipes and meal plan.

 - Only 6.4 grams of net carbs per serving

-- Ready in just 20 mins with only 5 mins prep
+- Ready in just 20 mins with 5 mins prep